PlanterApp/planter_docs/content/en/docs/600_account/605_multiple-devices/index.md

 <br /><br />
 {{< screenshot Login-screen.jpg "Screenshot of the login screen" >}}<br /><br />

-Follow steps 2-4 above to log in on as many additional devices as you like!
+Follow steps 1-3 above using the same credentials to log in on as many additional devices as you like!